 “Our goal is to link individuals who are not eligible for Summit DD services to appropriate supports in the community,” explained Senior Director of Service & Support Administration & Medicaid Services, Jerilyn George.
 “Helping people locate local supports promotes the mission of the Agency, and aligns with Summit DD’s key pillar of citizenship,” George added.
 “We are now able to help Summit County residents get access to other community resources.”

-LaTeryl Sharpe, the eligibility and community coordinator, is responsible for researching and identifying community resources, and if necessary, assisting people through the application process.
+The eligibility and community coordinator, is responsible for researching and identifying community resources, and if necessary, assisting people through the application process.
 These connections impact individuals’ lives through employment supports, medical supports and habilitation supports, just to name a few.
-Sharpe recognized the many benefits associated with this new position.
-“I love to help people,” she humbly explained.
+LaTeryl Sharpe recognized the many benefits associated with this new position.
+“I love to help people,” she explained.
 “This position gives me the chance to make a difference in the lives of people who thought they had nowhere else to turn.”

 The position offers many challenges as well.
 “Each situation is unique,” said Valerie Adams, Intake Manager.
 “One person may need assistance finding a job; another may need help with daily living skills; while others might have multiple needs at once.
 That’s part of the challenge that comes with this position,” Adams explained.